reorx/screenshot-organizer/README.md

 3. Click the icon to access settings
 4. By default, the app monitors your Desktop folder
 5. You can change the monitored folder in the settings
+6. Use "Organize now" from the menu to organize files immediately

 ## How It Works

 When you take a screenshot on macOS, it's saved with a filename in the format: `Screenshot YYYY-MM-DD at HH.MM.SS.png`.
 The app looks for files matching this pattern and moves them to a folder structure based on the date in the filename.

 For example, a file named `Screenshot 2023-04-15 at 10.30.45.png` would be moved to `~/Desktop/2023/04/Screenshot 2023-04-15 at 10.30.45.png`.

+Similarly, screen recordings with the format `Screen Recording YYYY-MM-DD at HH.MM.SS.mov` are organized into `~/Desktop/recordings/YYYY/MM/Screen Recording YYYY-MM-DD at HH.MM.SS.mov`.

 ## License